-What most buyers do not realize is that tbhey do not necessarily have to opt for a diamond if they are looking to purchase a precious gemstone.
+What most buyers do not realize is that they do not necessarily have to opt for a diamond if they are looking to purchase a precious gemstone.
 The term “precious gemstone” is not just something made up, but rather an actual term that is used to describe a group of gemstones that are considered exceptionally valuable and sought-after.
-Any type of gemstone that does not fall within this category is classified as semi-precious.
+Any type of gemstone that does not fall within this category is classified as semi-precious gemstones.
 In addition to diamonds being categorized as a precious gemstone, there are three other types of gemstones that also falls within the category.
-In this post, we would like to introduce you to these three diamonds and tell you why they make excellent alternative choices for fancy color diamonds.
+In this post, we would like to introduce you to these Three precious gemstones names and tell you why they make excellent alternative choices for fancy color diamonds.

 The precious gemstones category primarily consists of four different gemstone types.
 Diamonds are obviously one of these types, but there are three more than we want to talk about in this post.
 These include rubies, sapphires and emeralds; each exhibiting a unique range of features, combined with a vibrant, beautiful color.
 Now let’s discuss these alternative precious gemstones individually.

 - Rubies – Rubies are red gemstones that are also extremely valuable and often also quite expensive.
 Similar to diamonds, rubies are also extremely hard; thus leading to an excellent level of durability.
 The International Gem Society reports that rubies are excellent for wearing in everyday jewelry and they are graded on the same principles as diamonds, except their color are graded based on intensity level, saturation and other factors

 - Sapphires – Most sapphires are blue in color.
 They are also precious gems and can also cost a lot of money.
 Some sapphires come in other colors, such as pink and yellow.
 Note that a sapphire will never be red or green.